Learning to DJ: Your Guide to DJ Software

 There are multiple versions of the software including personal and professional versions, which cost different amounts.
 Many DJs who are just beginning or are new to DJ software, in general, opt to use Virtual DJ for several reasons, one of the main ones being that they offer over 100,000,000 downloads.

 In fact, the layout of the interface includes two turntables for mixing vinyl or CDs, a view bar for the multiple audio tracks and a central mixer.
-The graphical display on the screen visualizes the live sound in waveforms allowing you greater management of your music.
+The graphical display on the screen visualises the live sound in waveforms allowing you greater management of your music.

 Importantly, as well, Virtual DJ can be used with a variety of controllers, generic or custom.